nginyc/rafiki/docs/src/user/model-development.rst

 Logging
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ``utils.logger`` in the ``rafiki.model`` module provides a set of methods to log messages & metrics while your model is training.
-These messages & metrics would be displayed on Rafiki Admin Web for monitoring & debugging purposes.
+These messages & metrics would be displayed on Rafiki Web Admin for monitoring & debugging purposes.
 Refer to :class:`rafiki.model.LoggerUtils` for more details.

-.. seealso:: :ref:`using-admin-web`
+.. seealso:: :ref:`using-web-admin`

 Dataset Loading
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^